 To further international goodwill and understanding by enabling students to study firsthand problems and accomplishments of people in lands other than their own.

-To enable students to advance their education by studying for a year in an environment entirely different from their own and undertaking the study of courses and subjects not normally available to them in their own country.
+To enable students to advance their education by studying for a year in an environment entirely different from their own.

-To give students opportunities to broaden their outlook by learning to live with and meeting people of different cultures, creeds, and colors and by having to cope with day-to-day problems in an environment completely different from the one they have experienced at home.
+To give students opportunities to broaden their outlook by learning to live with and meet people of different cultures, creeds, and colors.

-To have students act as ambassadors for their own country by addressing Rotary Clubs, community organizations and youth groups in their host country; by imparting as much knowledge as they can of their own country, its attributes and its problems to the people they meet during their year abroad.
+To have students act as ambassadors for their own country by addressing Rotary Clubs, community organizations and youth groups in their host country; by imparting as much knowledge as they can of their own country.

-To provide sufficient time to study and observe another country's culture so that upon returning home students can pass on the knowledge they have gained by addressing Rotary Clubs and other organizations and assimilate the positive aspects into their everyday living.
+To provide sufficient time to study and observe another country's culture, so that upon returning home students are fluent in the language and culture of their host country.

 How Can Your Students Become Rotary Youth Exchange Students?

-During the fall, Rotary District 5650 will conduct screening interviews of students who are interested in becoming exchange students during the 2017-18 academic year.
-A student’s first step is to fill out the Preliminary Application and portions of the Long Term Application that are available on the Rotary District 5650 website: http://www.clubrunner.ca/dprg/dxhome/_home.aspx?did=5650.
+During the fall, we will conduct screening interviews of students who are interested in becoming exchange students during the 2017-18 academic year.
+A student’s first step is to fill out the Preliminary Application and portions of the Long Term Application that are available on the District 5650 website: http://rotarydistrict5650.org/SitePage/application-and-interview.
 The student submits the application to a local Rotary Club and the Rotary Youth Exchange Committee.
 During September, October, and early November, the student and the student’s parents must interview with a local Rotary Club and with our District Youth Exchange Committee.
 If the Rotary Club and District 5650 decide to sponsor the student, then the student and his or her parents attend an initial orientation in Lincoln on November 19-20 and a second orientation in Grand Island on February 18-19.
 2017.
-Upon acceptance, $100 of the $700 application fee is due, and the student promptly fills out the remaining portions of the Long Term Youth Exchange Application.
+There is a deposit of $50 for the November orientation weekend which is applied to the $600 application fee if accepted.

 How Much Does It Cost to Be a Rotary Youth Exchange Student?

-The Rotary Youth Exchange Program is one of the least expensive exchange programs.
-Here is an estimate of average costs:
+The Rotary Youth Exchange Program is one of the least expensive exchange programs averaging approximately $5,000 depending on the country.
+These costs are mainly direct costs involving the application cost, plane fare, health insurance required by the host country, passport and visa fees.
+Need based scholarships are available for exceptional students.

-$700 Application fee;

-$700-1500 Rotary required health insurance (Some countries also require the student to pay the cost of participation in the country’s national health insurance program.);

-$1800-$2800 Roundtrip airfare;

-$125 Travel agency fee;

-$30-$550 Emergency fund;

-Variable Passport and visa fees; and

-Variable Money to cover personal expenses and any travel other than the roundtrip transportation to the foreign destination.

 The application fee covers Rotary District 5650’s costs for processing the application and for providing services to the exchange student who District 5650 will receive from the foreign District to which the American student is sent.
 (The foreign District charges a similar fee to the foreign student to cover its cost of providing services to our exchange student.)
 The roundtrip airfare is higher than discount coach fares because the ticket is an “open” ticket or one that allows for changes in the return date at little or no cost.
 The policy is necessary because on rare occasions an exchange student will have to return home earlier than scheduled.